level09/ignite/README.md

 - Redis for sessions and Celery
 - systemd services with auto-restart
 - UFW firewall (ports 22, 80, 443)
+- SSH access with sudo for app user

 ## Configuration